ClementMichaux/armox_botnet/README.md

 ```

 ### Compilation
-If you want, you can compile the server with pyinstaller
+If you want, you can compile the client with pyinstaller
 ```batch
 pyinstaller --onefile client.py
 ```